Use your keyboard arrow keys to navigate

 Insights

-Dimension scores have trended similarly over the three events.
-When comparing events, one of the biggest differences was seen for the 'Rigour' dimension, with Book Club achieving a score that is +4/100 points higher than that received for Computer Basics, indicating that respondents were more likely to agree that the Book Club event was well thought through and put together.
+Dimension scores trended similarly across the three events.
+One of the biggest differences was seen in the 'Rigour' dimension, with Book Club achieving a score that is +4/100 points higher than that received for Computer Basics, indicating that respondents were more likely to agree that the Book Club event was well thought through and put together.

 Attendees from the Computer Basics event were most likely to agree that the event challenged them to think in a different way, with a score for 'Challenge' that exceeded the other events' score by +4/100 points.